lnshi/node-cayley/README.md

 > **Note:**

-> All the code examples in this README guidebook will be based on the test data here: [friend_circle_with_label.nq](./test/data/friend_circle_with_label.nq), which can be visualized as the below graph in cayley:
+> All the code examples in this README guidebook are based on the test data here: [friend_circle_with_label.nq](./test/data/friend_circle_with_label.nq), which can be visualized as the below graph in cayley:

 <img src="https://github.com/lnshi/node-cayley/blob/master/test/data/friend_circle_with_label.nq_1_visualized.png" />